-The Family Violence Division reviews, files, and prosecutes crimes of domestic violence; physical abuse, endangerment, and neglect of children, elders, and dependent adults; and child abduction crimes.
+The Family Violence Unit reviews, files, and prosecutes crimes of domestic violence; physical abuse, endangerment, and neglect of children, elders, and dependent adults; and child abduction crimes.

-In addition to aggressively pursuing offender accountability, The Family Violence Division actively pursues an agenda that acknowledges the cycle of violence begins anew when children live in violent homes.
-The Family Violence Division promotes policies and procedures designed to help these children and parents overcome the effects of violence.
-In this way, The Family Violence Division helps prevent children from becoming violent adults and or adult victims.
+In addition to aggressively pursuing offender accountability, the Unit actively pursues an agenda that acknowledges the cycle of violence begins anew when children live in violent homes.
+The Unit promotes policies and procedures designed to help these children and parents overcome the effects of violence.
+In this way, the Unit helps prevent children from becoming violent adults and or adult victims.

 For More Information Please Contact: